 The copy of "World of Warcraft" you buy at the store is the game client.
-"The Burning Crusade" is basically an upgrade to the "World of Warcraft" client -- it adds new maps and information to the game files.
+"The Burning Crusade" and "Wrath of the Lich King" are basically upgrades to the "World of Warcraft" client -- it adds new maps and information to the game files.
 The installation process for either game is pretty self-explanatory -- you insert the first disc, start the installer and wait for it to prompt you for the next disk.
 The first time you open the game, it will download the necessary patches to make your game client match the one the rest of the players are using.
 Blizzard, the company that produces "World of Warcraft," releases patches periodically to fix game issues, tweak game play and add new content.
 Your computer will automatically download each patch as it becomes available.

 To play the game, you need an Internet connection and an account that lets you log in to "World of Warcraft" servers.
 The game will prompt you to start an account, and it will also ask you for a payment method.
 Blizzard accepts credit cards and PayPal, or you can buy a pre-paid game card.